cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 excerpt: "It's been approximately six months since we released our last regulation on [eRegulations](http://www.consumerfinance.gov/eregulations), our effort to make regulations more usable.
 We talk about what we've been up to since then. "
 ---

-Regulation Z (Truth in Lending) will soon be hosted on eRegulations - our platform to make regulations easier to find, read and understand.
+Regulation Z (Truth in Lending) will soon be hosted on eRegulations - CFPB's platform to make regulations easier to find, read and understand.
 This regulation follows approximately six months since the last regulation (Regulation E - Electronic Fund Transfers) was first hosted.
 That's admittedly